Jasper Löffelsend: Real Salt Lake

 On 11 January 2022, Löffelsend was selected 81st overall in the 2022 MLS SuperDraft by Real Salt Lake.
 On 22 February 2022, he signed with Salt Lake's MLS Next Pro side Real Monarchs.
 However, on 27 February 2022, it was announced that Löffelsend had signed a one-year deal with Real Salt Lake's first team who compete in Major League Soccer.
 He made his debut for the club the same day, appearing as an injury-time substitute during a 0–0 draw with Houston Dynamo.

 Colorado Rapids

 On 10 January 2024, Colorado Rapids signed Löffelsend from Real Salt Lake in exchange for Colorado’s natural second-round pick in the 2025 MLS SuperDraft pick and a 2024 International Roster Slot.

 San Diego FC

 On 11 December 2024, San Diego FC drafted Löffelsend from Colorado Rapids in the 2024 MLS Expansion Draft.
 Löffelsend and San Diego mutually agreed to terminate his contract on 16 July 2025.

 ŁKS Łódź

 Later that day, Löffelsend signed a season-long deal with Polish second tier club ŁKS Łódź, with an option for another year.

+Fortuna Köln

+On 17 July 2026, Löffelsend returned to Germany and signed with Fortuna Köln in 3.
+Liga.